Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Experimental Evaluation

 It is important to note that the goal of the paper is not to release a new foundation model but show efficacy of our novel pre-training strategy for building foundation models.
-We are aiming to show how a causally guided pretraining task embeds causal information, which leads to superior performance on down stream tasks where capturing this causality matters compared to standard pretraining tasks.
-As a result, we will not be comparing ourselves with other existing foundation models directly (which are trained with millions of images and heavy gpu resources \cite{jakubik2023foundationmodelsgeneralistgeospatial,cong2022satmae}) but rather implement their frameworks (architecture design, pretraining task, etc.) on our dataset to ensure fair comparison and convince researchers in the future to use our approach for pretraining of their remote sensing based foundation models.
+We are aiming to show how a Knowledge Guided pretraining task embeds causal knowledge information, which leads to superior performance on downstream tasks where capturing this causality matters compared to standard pretraining tasks.
+As a result, we will not be focusing on comparing ourselves with other existing foundation models directly (which are trained with millions of images and heavy gpu resources \cite{jakubik2023foundationmodelsgeneralistgeospatial,cong2022satmae}) but rather implement their frameworks (architecture design, pretraining task, etc.) on our dataset to ensure fair comparison and convince researchers in the future to use our approach for pretraining of their remote sensing based foundation models.
+For some of the downstream tasks, we do include task specific models and also comparison with Prithvi EO.2 foundation model \cite{szwarcman2025prithvieo20versatilemultitemporalfoundation}.
 Note that in our setup the above frameworks can be implemented by changing the inputs and the loss functions, without significant architecture changes.
-Though MM-MR also uses multi modal data, due to the pretraining task of masked reconstruction, the causal relationship between modalities is not captured in the embeddings and in turn hurts its performance on downstream tasks.
+Though MM-MR also uses multi modal data, due to the pretraining task of masked reconstruction, the causal knowledge relationship between modalities is not captured in the embeddings and in turn hurts its performance on downstream tasks.
+We also expect a similar scenario with the MM-VSF pretraining framework as well.